JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20241105/CostAnalysisCritiquesCounties20241105.md

 ---
 layout: page
-title: An Analysis of Each County's Taxpayer Cost Impact Analyses for the School District Tax Measures November 5th 2024.
-A critique of county Tax Transparency Tools.
+title: An Analysis of Each County's Taxpayer Cost Impact Analyses for the School District Tax Measures November 5th 2024: A Critique of County Tax Transparency Tools.
 permalink: costanalysiscritiquescounties20241105
 ---